day8/re-frame-10x/docs/HyperlinkedInformation/UnderstandingTiming.md

     "parts" of an Epoch.
 Is most the time going in views, or maybe one view in particular?
 Or in one subscription, compared to the others?
-    And, even then, remember point 1 (above).
+    And, even then, keep in mind point 1 (above).

 ## Know Your Epoch Timeline

 The Timing Tab is easier to understand once you have internalised the following graphic which shows how, operationally, the six dominoes play out, over time, within the browser.

 <img src="https://raw.githubusercontent.com/Day8/re-frame/master/images/epoch.png">